-Some are aimed at a particular type of business, or companies of a certain size or those operating in a specific sector.
-With a wide range of business loans available it’s important to understand the different options you have when it comes to borrowing money to fund your business.
+Some business loans are aimed at a particular type of enterprise, or companies of a certain size, or those operating in a specific sector.
+With such a wide range of business loans available, it’s important to understand the different options you have when it comes to borrowing money to fund your business.

 Basic criteria for business loans

 Whichever business loan provider you go to, there are a few basic lending criteria that almost everyone will look at, so it makes sense to be prepared for the common questions.